Efficiently Increase the Amount of Bone in the Jaw

-Our oral surgeons at Southern Oral & Facial Surgery perform distraction osteogenesis at both of our offices in Franklin and Thompson’s Station, TN.
 By strengthening the jaw bone through this revolutionary technique, we help patients regain the ability to properly speak and eat, as well as help them become candidates for future restorative oral surgery procedures.
 Contact our office to learn more about how you can benefit from distraction osteogenesis.

 Distraction Osteogenesis Procedure

 Prior to treatment, you will visit one of our offices for a consultation.
 Our team will take 3D scans of your mouth and face, then use this information to design your custom treatment plan.
 We offer a variety of anesthesia and sedation options, and your surgeon will help select the right one for your procedure and level of anxiety.

 Patients undergoing distraction osteogenesis are typically scheduled for two separate surgeries.
 In the first surgical procedure, part of the bone is cut, and the distraction device is placed.
 The distraction device contains a pin that can be turned at precise intervals and distances, so the patient will slowly stretch the bone segments apart over the next 7–14 days.

 For about 6–8 weeks after the first procedure, the patient has to allow time for the regenerated tissue to heal and become strong, new bone.
 Once this new bone has hardened and healed, the device has to be removed in another short surgical procedure.